naveenbudep/project-1/docs/src/features/swf_layer.md

 ```

 What if your local object is out of sync?
-Models `upstream` method will fetch the remote version of
+Models' `upstream` method will fetch the remote version of
 your object and will build a new model instance using its attributes.

 ```python